Inframous/project_1/README.md

 ## Terraform

-Terraform will deploy 4 EC2 instances within their own VPC, 2 Subnets, A Security Group, inbound and outbound rules (All Traffic), and dedicated Subnet along with the necessary ssh keys, it will create a S3 Bucket, a DynamoDB table and finally, it will create an Application Load Balancer.
+Terraform will deploy 3 EC2 instances within their own VPC, 2 Subnets, A Security Group, inbound and outbound rules (All Traffic), and dedicated Subnet along with the necessary ssh keys, it will create a S3 Bucket, a DynamoDB table and finally, it will create an Application Load Balancer.
 ##### The EC2s are named as follows:
 - Jenkins-Controller
-- J_Agent (Jenkins Agent)
 - Prod1
 - Prod2